Updated May 29, 2023

 Another difference between these two systems is user management.
 Multiple users can access the system with proper authorization in the PostgreSQL system.
 The SQLite system does not support access to various users as the user management functionality is not present in the SQLite system.
 The features offered by the PostgreSQL function are advanced in nature, while on the other hand, the SQLite system provides essential features to the user.

 The replication strategy is another crucial difference between the SQLite and the PostgreSQL system.
 The PostgreSQL system supports master-slave replication, streaming, cascading, and synchronous replicas.
 On the other hand, there is no replication strategy in the SQLite system, which creates a limitation for this type of system.
 The compatibility with data types is another major factor in comparing both systems.
 The PostgreSQL system is mostly compatible with all the data types that make the system popular.
 On the other hand, the SQLite system does not support advanced data types and only a few data types like Integer, Real, Blob, Text, and Null.

 The other significant difference between the system is the use of the database.
 The PostgreSQL system provides the functionality to handle the complex database without restrictions.
 On the other hand, the SQLite system is a small application that takes a simple database system.
 The primary use of the PostgreSQL system is when the two functions of data integrity and data reliability are the points of concern.
-On the other hand, the SQLite system is preferred when there is a requirement to use the database in standalone applications.
+Conversely, the SQLite system is favored when there is a need to utilize the database in standalone applications.

 Comparison Table of PostgreSQL vs. SQLite